 In this case, chewing on the drywall provides sensory reinforcement, in other words, it just feels good.
-And when something feels good, dogs will want to experience it over and over, so soon the habit puts roots and next thing you know, you’re walls will start looking like Swiss cheese!
+And when something feels good, dogs will want to experience it over and over, so soon the habit puts roots and next thing you know, your walls will start looking like Swiss cheese!

 Dealing With Anxiety